Unsupervised and self-adaptative techniques for cross-domain person re-identification: Ablation Study

 \subsection{Impact of the Clustering Hyper-parameter}

-Although we have only one hyper-parameter in the loss function, we still need to define parameter $ \xi $ of the OPTICS clustering algorithm, which is a threshold in range $[0,1]$.
-The closer $ \xi $ is to 0, the stronger is the criteria to define a cluster; that is, we might have many samples not assigned to any cluster, which leads to several detected outliers (if $ \xi = 0$, all feature vectors are detected as outliers).
-In contrast, the closer $ \xi $ is to 1, the more relaxed is the criteria, and more samples are assigned to clusters (if $ \xi = 1 $, all feature vectors are grouped into a single cluster).
+Although we have only one hyper-parameter in the loss function, we still need to set hyper-parameter $ \xi $ of the OPTICS clustering algorithm, a threshold in the range $[0,1]$.
+The closer $ \xi $ is to 1, the stronger is the criteria to define a cluster; that is, we might have many samples not assigned to any cluster, which leads to several detected outliers (if $ \xi = 1$, all feature vectors are detected as outliers).
+In contrast, the closer $ \xi $ is to 0, the more relaxed the criteria is, and more samples are assigned to clusters (if $ \xi = 0 $, all feature vectors are grouped into a single cluster).
 In Figure~\ref{fig:ablation_study_xi}, we show the impact of the threshold $ \xi $ for the Market $ \rightarrow $ Duke and Duke $ \rightarrow $ Market scenarios.

-We observe that the optimal value for $ \xi $ changes from an adaptation scenario to another, which is expected since we are dealing with different unseen target domains.
-In both cases, we have a Rank-1 curve more stable than mAP, showing that the parameter is less sensitive to retrieve the true positive image than calculate its confidence in the retrieving task.
+The best value for $ \xi $ changes according to the adaptation scenario.
+This is expected when dealing with different unseen target domains.
+In both cases, Rank-1, Rank-5, and Rank-10 curves are more stable than the mAP curve, showing that the parameter does not impact the retrieval of true positive images.
 The best Rank-1 values are obtained for $ \xi $ between $0.04$ and $0.08$ considering both scenarios and, in the more challenging one (Market $ \rightarrow $ Duke), it achieves the second-best value when $ \xi = 0.05$, for both mAP and Rank-1.
-Although the best performance is achieved when $\xi = 0.07$, it relies on an unstable point in the graph of Duke $\rightarrow$ Market, and it is only marginally better than $\xi = 0.05 $ for Market $\rightarrow $ Duke.
-Hence, we opt for $ \xi = 0.05 $ in all adaptation scenarios.
+Although the best performance is achieved when $\xi = 0.07$ (best mAP and Rank-1), it relies on an unstable point in the setup of Duke $\rightarrow$ Market, and it is only marginally better than $\xi = 0.05 $ for Market $\rightarrow $ Duke.
+Rank-5 and Rank-10 tend to be more stable in both cases.
+Thus we adopt $ \xi = 0.05 $ in all scenarios.